ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - Research
 - Manufacturing

-Although no information barrier policies are defined to limit HR or Manufacturing from communicating, those segments are defined anyway.
+Although no information barrier policies are defined to limit HR or Manufacturing from communicating, those segments will be defined anyway.

 ### Define segments with policy filters

-To define an organizational segment, use the `New-OrganizationSegment` cmdlet with the `UserGroupFilter` parameter that corresponds to the attribute you want to use.
+1. To define an organizational segment, use the `New-OrganizationSegment` cmdlet with the `UserGroupFilter` parameter that corresponds to the attribute you want to use.

     Example: `New-OrganizationSegment -Name "Segment1" -UserGroupFilter "Department -eq 'Department1'"`

     In this example, a segment called *Segment1* is defined using *Department1*, a value in the Department attribute.

+2. Repeat step 1 for each segment you want to define.

     After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.

 > [!IMPORTANT]
 > **Make sure that your segments do not overlap**.
 Each user in your organization should belong to one (and only one) segment.
 No user should belong to two or more segments.
 Segments should be defined for all users in your organization.